 Here's the text; I am beginning with the first aspect.
-I'll indicate when, in my view, the first moment ends: "In order to paint a landscape correctly, first I have to discover first the [geological] strata.
-Imagine that the history of the world dates from the day when two atoms met, when two whirlwinds, two chemicals joined together.
-[I can see rising] these rainbows, these cosmic prisms, this dawn of ourselves above nothingness" (Conversations, p.
-114)3 - If I am mixing up everything, no matter, it's not far off - "These rainbows, these cosmic prisms, this dawn of ourselves above nothingness."
+I'll indicate when, in my view, the first moment ends: "In order to paint a landscape, I must discover first the geological strata (assises).
+Recall that the history of the world saw the light of day when two atoms encountered each other, when two tornados, two chemical dances were combined." - If I am mixing up everything, no matter, it's not far off - "These great rainbows, these great cosmic prisms, this dawn of ourselves above nothingness."
 Fine, the style is good, but some might say this is from Turner.
 So yes, why not?
 The history of the world, what does that mean?
 What interests us in this?
 It's the first time that one finds a theme that, in my view, traverses most of the great painters, the theme of "they never paint but one thing: the start of the world," that's their business: they depict the beginning of the world.